Aikon-platform/aikon-bundle/README.md

 # AIKON Bundle version

-This is a bundle version of the AIKON platform for traitement de documents historiques blabla petite présentation
+This is a bundle version of the AIKON platform : a tool for humanities scholars leveraging artificial intelligence and computer vision methods for analyzing large-scale heritage collections.

 [About the AIKON plateform](https://aikon-platform.github.io/)

-This repo contains the code for the plateform + the worker API Can be run on your local machine.
+This repo contains the code for the plateform + the worker API, allowing the whole to be easily installed and run on your local machine.

 # Install 🛠️